truthcoin/www.truthcoin.info/weaknesses/index.md

 Above: Attack-Scale figure from whitepaper.
 Notice that the cost-of-truth has been matched (triangles) with the realistically-expected usage: More expensive truth-sources are rarer.

-### X% of Voting-Influence ( 50% < x < Phi% ) Attack the Outcome Resolution Process
+### (With Audits) X% of Voting-Influence ( 50% < x < Phi% ) Attack the Outcome Resolution Process

-A coalition of attackers will not be able to easily coordinate on what they attack, primarily because they cannot guarantee what this will cost upfront (, or that they will be able to 'settle up' after the fact (as they might arrange whilst planing the attack).
+A coalition of attackers will not be able to easily coordinate on what they attack, primarily because they cannot guarantee [1] what this will cost, or [2] that they will be able to 'settle up' after the fact (as they might arrange whilst planing the attack).

 It then stands to reason that an attacker would acquire a large proportion of voting power, and then simply attack many (or all) of the Decisions at the next opportunity.
 However, this is discouraged by the Audit.